matalim26/authentication_app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+## Usage
+Register a new user using an email and password.
+Login with registered credentials.
+Logout to clear the session.
+Session Management using Firebase Authentication and React state.

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**